stjude-rust-labs/sprocket/crates/lint-rules.md

 `sprocket doc` is under active development at the time of writing.
 This tool will auto-document any WDL file in Markdown.
 Header-comments found by `sprocket doc` will be re-written in the output `.md` files (without the `##` prefix).
 Arbitrary and multi-line Markdown constructions will be preserved and rendered.

-These header-comments should not be used anywhere other than the header.
+Header comments may only precede the version declaration.
+They are not allowed anywhere else.

 ### `double_quotes`